HalfBPrince/HalfBPrince/README.md

 More info on straw page--mostly for PC/Laptop users.

 ...
-The Strawpage, however, is sligthly outdated.
-Planning to create a new one. + I'll add all of the new gimmicks to my upcoming StrawPage, I'm really lazy and demotivated, okay ,,
+The Strawpage, however, is not completely accurate now (although i did update a little on the 13.3., 2026.)
+BaTIM strawpage under development.

 PS: Pfp art by @louman_art